 Banks are easily found in shopping centers or in the downtown area.
-Their opening hours is from 9:30 am to 3:30 pm from Monday to Friday.
-Their exchange rates for cash is lower than the moneychangers, but they do accept travelers’ cheques.
+Their opening hours are from 9:30 am to 3:30 pm from Monday to Friday.
+Their exchange rates for cash are lower than the moneychangers, but they do accept travellers’ cheques.

 Credit cards such as American Express, Visa, Mastercard and Diners Club are accepted in most hotels and in the bigger restaurants and shops in Miri and other towns.
 Elsewhere, cash is preferred.

 A ten percent service charge and five percent government tax is levied in all hotels and big restaurants.
 Tipping is not customary, but at the guest’s discretion.
 It is not out of place to give a tip of RM1 or RM2 to bellboys.

 Sarawak is comparatively free from the more dangerous tropical diseases.
 Travelers do not need malaria prophylactics unless they intend to travel into the far interior near the Indonesian border.